-We spend the morning with Mr Joni Waka, the Director of Tokyo's ART Foundation.
-He will accompany us on an architecture tour of Kyu Yamate Dori in Daikanyama, home to T-site Bookstore by Klein & Dytham Architecture and the Bauhaus inspired Hillside Terrace complex by Fumihiko Maki, the architect behind New York's new WTC.
+After visiting these very different representations of Nagoya's contemporary design scene, we return to the station to take the Shinkansen to Tokyo.
+On our arrival in the capital we wake a walking tour of Kyu Yamate Dori in Daikanyama, home to T-site Bookstore by Klein & Dytham Architecture and the Bauhaus inspired Hillside Terrace complex by Fumihiko Maki, the architect behind New York's new WTC.
+(Overnight Tokyo) B